These attacks were caused by networks of infected computers programmed to attack other computers (botnets).

 Compare the benefits of using an open source CMS platform like WordPress with proprietary platforms where often a small team with limited resources is responsible for monitoring and improving software security, fixing bugs, etc., and you will very quickly realize the security benefits of using WordPress to run your web presence on a secure platform.

 WordPress is 100% free to download, use and modify, and hundreds of volunteers and expert developers are continually working to improve the platform.
 Can a proprietary technology company afford to employ as many developers and programmers and still deliver you a completely free software that you can download, use and modify as you wish?

 WordPress CMS Vs Other Open Source CMS Platforms

-(WP Security Issues.
-Screenshot: WebDesign.org)
+(WordPress Security Issues.
+Screenshot image: WebDesign.org)

 There’s a thread on Quora asking “I am powering a bank’s website using WordPress.
 What security measures should I take?”
 The answers have mostly been ignorant junk along the lines of “Oh NOES WP is INSECURE! let me take my money out of that bank”, so I wrote one myself, which I’ve copied below.